iooops/webAudioPluginLib/README.md

 1. **Graphical User Interface:** For the GUI part, there should be some generic GUI components, ideally, sliders, knobs, switch buttons, select menus, etc. Also, there should be some ways for making custom GUI components.
 2. **Audio Libraries:** Besides built-in web audio nodes, there're some emscripten-compiled audio libraries, like faust/csound/JUCE, porting in audioworklet.
 It's good to put them directly into the library and get everything set up so that audio developers can directly use them.
-3. **Presets:** Developers should be able to making presets, e.g. storing the predefined parameters and their corresponding names into the preset library.
+3. **Presets:** Developers should be able to make presets, e.g. storing the predefined parameters and their corresponding names into the preset library.
 4. **Parameters and Events:** Setters/Getters/onMIDI/onAudio/etc. should be explicit to developers.

 ## Some Questions